 We’ve all been there; approaching an intersection and the driver across from you simply carries on, despite the fact the lights have just changed to red.
 Red-light runners are sadly very common and whilst many just get away with this reckless and careless act of running reds, some cause horrendous accidents as the other road users simply can’t react quick enough.

 As experienced auto accident attorneys, we’ve represented many clients on red-light running cases, and while every outcome has been unique, we work hard to seek a win for every case we represent.
-Contact Thompson Law Firm today, or read on to learn more about red-light runner accident cases in Arizona.
+Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
+You can contact us for a free consultation, or read on to find out more.